How to Secure Your Internet Connection: Ultimate Guide

 The good news is that there are applications that you can use to check and monitor the devices that are currently on your home network.
 One of the more popular ones is a network scanner app, Fing, which even gives you details about each device (type, IP address, etc.).

-Start using a VPN to secure network connection
+Using a VPN to secure your network connection

 Last but not least, if you’re really serious about maintaining a secure connection to the Internet, then you should consider using a VPN (Virtual Private Network).